-Body weight and exercise and their relationship to something as complex as breast cancer may seem too daunting to consider, but a fairly large body of evidence suggests that these factors absolutely relate to risk and outcome.
-A 2003 paper in the New England Journal of Medicine looking at the relationship of body weight and malignancy found that the heaviest participants were at greatest risk of developing multiple malignancies.
+Body weight, exercise and their relationship to something as complex as breast cancer may seem too daunting to consider, but a fairly large body of evidence suggests that these factors absolutely relate to risk and outcome.

-This week’s post is the first of a three-part series sharing insights and highlights from “Cancer Survivorship Lifestyle Guidelines: Time for Action”, a session I attended in October at the Academy of Nutrition and Dietetics Food and Nutrition Conference and Exhibition.
+This week’s post is the first in a three-part series sharing insights and highlights from “Cancer Survivorship Lifestyle Guidelines: Time for Action”, a session I attended in October 2017 at the Academy of Nutrition and Dietetics Food and Nutrition Conference and Exhibition.

-With a strong nod to reducing recurrence risk, this session focused on two specific areas of research; nutrition and physical activity, with the often-cited 2012 ACS Guidelines Nutrition and Physical Activity (currently undergoing a revision expected to be available soon) serving as the starting point.
+With a strong nod to reducing recurrence risk, this session focused on two specific areas of research; nutrition and physical activity, with the often-cited 2012 ACS Guidelines Nutrition and Physical Activity serving as the starting point.
+(1)

-The program was so content-rich, I actually need three posts to get it all in, so this week we’ll begin with an overview and background of obesity and physical activity.
+The program was so content-rich that three posts are necessary to share it all; let’s begin with an overview and background of obesity and physical activity.

 Where’s the Evidence?

-One of the questions Dr. Ligibel posed was; “What happens when we take someone diagnosed who is overweight or obese and not exercising, and we help them lose weight and exercise more – how do those interventions affect outcomes and quality of life?”
+An opening question posed by Dr. Ligibel: “What happens when we take someone diagnosed who is overweight or obese and not exercising, and we help them lose weight and exercise more – how do those interventions affect outcomes and quality of life?”

 Obesity and Breast Cancer Outcomes